 SEBI on Jun 07, 2021, amended the regulations for the classification of debt funds to better allow investors to understand the risks when choosing one.
 These new classifications are effective since December 2021.

 As per the new SEBI criteria, stick to debt funds with:

 - Maximum Credit Risk of Scheme equal to Class A (CRV >= 12) - relatively low credit risk

 - Maximum Interest Rate of the scheme equal to Class I: (Macaulay Duration <= 1 year) - relatively low-interest rate risk

-- The funds should be DIRECT GROWTH funds only
+If you are investing by yourself, the funds should be DIRECT GROWTH funds only.

 You can get bond portfolio details (for both credit quality and duration) via portals like Valueresearchonline.
 For each fund, look for these metrics: